mitsarapark/object_detection_edge_compute_on_jetson_nano_2GB/README.md

 # object_detection_edge_compute_on_jetson_nano_2GB
-This project made for object detection on while driving that means we do not need to use all the class from coco dataset in normally while driving we see around 5 class is person bicycle car motorcycle bus
+This project made for object detection on while driving that means we do not need to use all the class from coco dataset in normally while driving we see around 5 class is person bicycle car motorcycle bus after I realize let do it

 # Before you run my code i must to download all the dataset I use